subrosa-io/subrosa-client/README.md

 subrosa-client
 ==============

 Secure, end to end encrypted messaging, voice and video chats.
+[Learn more](https://subrosa.io)

 You can access the hosted version of Subrosa here: https://subrosa.io/app/